Should You Try Painting Your Granite Countertops? (Pros and Cons)

 Time consuming: The process of application can be grueling and adhesion is not guaranteed.

 Concerns with durability: A painted countertop is most likely less resilient than it is in its natural state.
-Countertops that are painted might not last as long as granite that is grown naturally.
+This countertop application might not last as long as your natural granite.
 Over time, they can be more prone to wear, scratching, and chipping.

-Requirements for maintenance: Being more careful in using a painted countertop can be an inconvenience, along with the maintenance that comes along with it.
+Requirements for maintenance: Being more careful during the process can be an inconvenience, along with the maintenance that comes along with it.

-Return on Investment and resale value: Natural stone, especially true granite countertops, has a higher investment return than a painted countertop.
-This can lower the value of your property.
+Return on Investment and resale value: Natural stone, especially true granite countertops, have a higher investment return than a painted countertop.
+This may lower the value of your property, especially if the results are not ideal.

 What Kind Of Paint Is Best For Granite Countertops?